wp-plugins/gift-cards-for-woocommerce/readme.txt

 A: You can find more pluins at <a href="http://wp-ronin.com">wp-ronin.com</a>.

 == Changelog ==
+= 1.3.6 =
+* ADD: Ability to change placeholder information on products page

 = 1.3.5 =
 * FIX: Creation of Zerobalance orders created
 * ADD: Ability to resend Gift Card Email